Only Women Bleed: Julie Covington version

-Other covers
+Other cover versions

-Other covers include Guns 'N' Roses, Glenn Hughes, Paul Gilbert, and Ike & Tina Turner.
+Other cover versions include Guns N' Roses, Glenn Hughes, and Ike & Tina Turner.
 A cover by the band Favorite Angel would peak at number 69 on the Hot 100 in September 1990.

+Finnish musician Heikki "Hector" Harma made the Finnish translation Nainen yksin on ("Woman Is Alone") of the song in 1978.
+The Finnish lyrics follow rather well the originals.